arceos23/CatTrax/README.md

 <img src="./demo/screenshots/Edit_cat _screen.jpg"  width="50%">

 The user can edit a cat's details.
-This form is uploaded with the selected cat's previous information for easy editing upon inital render of the screen.
+This form is uploaded with the selected cat's previous information for easy editing upon initial render of the screen.

 ## Home screen - cats added and sorted by name